Matrimonial & Civil Partnership Services – Divorce, Annulments & more

 Relationship breakdown can have a devastating emotional impact on families.
 What should never be overlooked, no matter how easy the temptation, is the financial needs of both spouses and the children.
 This is key.

 No case is ever the same.
 There is no set formula for division of income and assets.
 All the income and assets of the parties must be quantified and decisions made on the future requirements of both spouses and their children.
 This is a complex area in which we can help you straight away because of our track record in this field.

 Your well being is our overall concern and our legal firm’s reputation has been forged over a solid 200 years.
 Let us take the stress away from you by helping you in this area.

 Prenuptial agreements are becoming more and more popular.
 A significant percentage of marriages, currently around 50%, end in divorce.
 It is therefore natural to want to agree what should happen in the event of a breakdown of the relationship.

 Prenuptial agreements can provide a measure of certainty and the means of protecting pre-marriage assets, inheritance, and existing family commitments such as children from a previous marriage.

 Legally, once married all of these assets become matrimonial assets and, unless specifically protected, are thrown into a single financial pot.
 The primary purpose of a “pre-nup” will frequently be to limit the potential claims on the wealth of one of the parties to the marriage.

 We can advise you on all of the above and will be happy to speak to you.
-Please contact Melanie Davis to find out more.
+Please contact Samantha Chater to find out more.